linkedin/dagli/README.md

 While in beta, releases with potentially breaking API or serialization changes will be accompanied by a major version increment (e.g. `15.0.0-beta1`).
-However, after the beta designation is removed, subsequent revisions will be backward compatible <small>(with a *possible* exception for modules with non-backward-compatible external dependencies)</small>, allowing large projects to transitively depend on multiple versions of Dagli without dependency shading.
+However, after the beta designation is removed, subsequent revisions will be backward compatible, allowing large projects to transitively depend on multiple versions of Dagli without dependency shading (with the *possible* exception of modules with non-backward-compatible external dependencies).

 ## Version History
 - `14.0.0-beta2` *9/27/20*: update dependency metadata to prevent the annotation processors' dependencies from